plp13/qman/README.md

 uses the `meson` build system.
 Its manual page is written in Markdown, and is compiled using `pandoc`.

+[!WARNING]
+`pandoc` is written in Haskell and requires installing a large number of dependencies.
+These are only necessary for compiling Qman's manual page, and can be removed after building.

 In order for the program to make sense, a Unix manual pages database must also be installed.